Kansattica/Fluency/Documentation/articles/first.md

 Def(Main).I()
 ```

 That's it!
-Go ahead and `dotnet run coolfile.fl` (or whatever you called it) from the Console folder.
+Go ahead and `dotnet run coolfile.fl` (or whatever you called it) from the Console folder if you're compiling yourself, or `./fluency coolfile.fl` if you downloaded a release.
 Your computer will make you wait a while while it compiles Fluency and processes the source code into something it can use, but soon, you'll see something like this:

 ```text
 C:\Users\Grace\Documents\Sauce\Fluency\Console> dotnet run .\coolfile.fl